EnricoBos/PostgreSQL-FastAPI-React-Fullstack-App/app/README.md

 # FastAPI + React App Setup Guide

 This guide explains how to build and run a full-stack app using **FastAPI** for the backend and **React** for the frontend, connected to a PostgreSQL database.
-This app provides a simple end-to-end demonstration of a full-stack system where users can create tasks, trigger background computations, and analyze results.
+This app provides a simple end-to-end demonstration of a full stack system where users can create tasks, trigger background computations, and analyze results.

 ---